A108II/BIG-O-EXPLAINED/BigO.md

 - In the given example, where `box` has a length of 4 and `box2` has a length of 4, the time complexity will be O(4 * 4) = O(16), which is still considered O(m * n) because the constant factor (16) is ignored in the big O notation.

-- It's important to note that the time complexity of the `compressBoxesTwice` function is quadratic in the lengths of the input arrays.
-If the lengths of the input arrays increase, the running time of the function will increase quadratically, which can be inefficient for large input sizes.

-- This quadratic time complexity is due to the nested loops, where the inner loop iterates over `box2` for each iteration of the outer loop over `box`.
-This type of nested loop structure often leads to quadratic time complexity.

 4. `Drop non dominants`: The most dominant term will remain, and the other trivial factors will be ignored.

 #### JavaScript Implementation